b-v-krishna/Multi-Tier-BankApp-CD/README.md

 5. **Commit and push** the changes back to the `main` branch of this repository.

-## 📝 bankapp-ds.yml
+##  bankapp-ds.yml

 This file contains the Kubernetes Deployment for the `bankapp` service.

 Jenkins dynamically updates the Docker image tag in the following line during CD

+# 🛠️ Prerequisites
 Ensure your Jenkins instance has the following:

-# 🛠️ Prerequisites
 Git credentials (git-cred) configured.

-Write access to this repository.
+Access to this repository.

 Pipeline configured with DOCKER_TAG as a parameter.